Onboarding Plan Template

 • Watch out for questions that seem similar which frustrates survey respondents.

-• Make sure you are asking questions which would generate answers that are actionable.
-For example I advise against asking “Did you feel good on your 1st day at the office?”
+• Make sure you are asking questions that would generate actionable answers.
+For example, I advise against asking “Did you feel good on your 1st day at the office?”
 If the survey respondent answered “no” you would have limited ability to avoid getting that response from future new employees.

 People centered HR Processes MODEL